 Unfortunately, because of the very complex mechanism of feelings, at the present level of our knowledge we are unable to qualify precisely to categories "moral" or "immoral" every single one, out of a large multitude of different feelings.
 This is especially valid for complex feelings, which are composed of several elementary ones.
 On the present level of knowledge we can only qualify a sparse number of basic physical feelings (i.e. feelings experienced by our bodies).
-According to this present state of knowledge, as examples of moral feelings totalizm recognizes: (1) hunger, which the fasting person inflicted on itself because of higher moral motivations, e.g. through fasting during religious periods of abstinence, or for accomplishing some high moral goal (however please note that the feeling of hunger experienced by a slave starved by its masters, or by a child which does not understand religion - but is forced to fast by its fanatical parents, is "immoral"), (2) pain, which is experienced for moral reasons, or which is experienced by a guilty criminal (or a child) which feels remorse and believes that deserved a punishment, (3) suffering, which a given person accepts voluntarily for a higher cause (note, however, that suffering experienced by a tortured slave, or by an innocent suspect which is tortured, is "immoral"), (4) tiredness, which paralyses the whole body, when we are completing some morally justified work (note, however, that a tiredness of a slave who is forced to work, or a person who believes in senselessness or immorality of a given work, is "immoral"), (5) physical inconvenience, which is experienced voluntarily by someone who wishes to accomplish a higher task, etc. Into the group of "moral" feelings belong also a whole range of further unpleasant physical feelings, which fulfil the following conditions: (a) their experiencing we assume voluntarily on ourselves - usually from our own initiative, while about their experiencing by us do not know any person of a low morality, (b) the experiencing of these unpleasant feelings is accompanied by high motivations, which cause that we deeply believe in purpose of their experiencing.
-Because just such unpleasant for our body feelings, totalizm already managed to identify as "moral", some of recommendations of this philosophy suggest that we should induce them in us on purpose for increasing the level of our moral energy - see subsections C1 and C2.
+According to this present state of knowledge, as examples of moral feelings totalizm recognizes: (1) hunger, which the fasting person inflicted on himself/herself because of higher moral motivations, e.g. through fasting during religious periods of abstinence, or for accomplishing some high moral goal (however please note that the feeling of hunger experienced by a slave starved by its masters, or by a child which does not understand religion - but is forced to fast by its fanatical parents, is "immoral"), (2) pain, which is experienced for moral reasons, or which is experienced by a guilty criminal (or a child) which feels remorse and believes that deserved a punishment, (3) suffering, which a given person accepts voluntarily for a higher cause (note, however, that suffering experienced by a tortured slave, or by an innocent suspect which is tortured, is "immoral"), (4) tiredness, which paralyses the whole body, when we are completing some morally justified work (note, however, that a tiredness of a slave who is forced to work, or a person who believes in senselessness or immorality of a given work, is "immoral"), (5) physical inconvenience, which is experienced voluntarily by someone who wishes to accomplish a higher task, etc. Into the group of "moral" feelings belong also a whole range of further unpleasant physical feelings, which fulfil the following conditions: (a) experiencing of them is assumed voluntarily - usually from our own initiative, while about experiencing them by us do not know any person of a low morality, (b) the experiencing of these unpleasant feelings is accompanied with high motivations, which cause that we deeply believe in purpose of their experiencing.
+Because totalizm already managed to identify such feelings unpleasant to our body as "moral", some of recommendations of this philosophy suggest that we should induce them in us on purpose for increasing the level of our moral energy - see subsections JC1 and JC2.